Discover Dynamic Chennai – South India’s Cultural Hub

 Historic Core

-Fort St. George & George Town: The colonial heart of Chennai, home to the fort, government buildings, and the bustling commercial district of Parrys Corner.
-Stay here for history buffs who want to be near major landmarks.
+Fort St. George & George Town: the colonial heart, home to the original British fort, government buildings, the historic St. Mary’s Church (the oldest Anglican church east of Suez, 1680), the Madras High Court, and the bustling commercial district of Parry’s Corner.
+Stay here for history-buff sightseeing, though the area lacks tourist hotels.

-Mylapore: One of Chennai’s oldest neighborhoods, centered around the magnificent Kapaleeshwarar Temple.
-This area offers authentic Tamil culture, traditional music venues, and the historic St. Thomas Basilica.
+Mylapore: one of Chennai’s oldest neighborhoods, centered around the magnificent Kapaleeshwarar Temple (a 7th-century Shiva temple, rebuilt in 16th-century Pallava style).
+This area offers authentic Tamil culture, classical music venues, the historic San Thome Basilica, and the daily flower-and-fruit markets along Mada Streets.

 Central Chennai

-Triplicane: A culturally rich area housing the Parthasarathy Temple and close to Marina Beach.
-Good for budget travelers seeking authentic local experiences.
+Triplicane: a culturally rich area housing the Parthasarathy Temple (one of the 108 Vaishnavite Divya Desams) and walking distance to Marina Beach.
+Budget travelers and culture enthusiasts find authentic local experiences here.

-Egmore: Home to the Government Museum, Egmore Railway Station, and numerous budget accommodations.
+Egmore: home to the Government Museum, Egmore Railway Station (the southern hub for trains within Tamil Nadu), and many budget accommodations.
 Perfect for culture enthusiasts and budget-conscious travelers.

 Modern Chennai

-Adyar: An upscale residential area with the Theosophical Society Gardens, quality restaurants, and proximity to the IT corridor.
-Great for business travelers and those seeking quieter accommodations.
+Adyar: an upscale residential area with the Theosophical Society Gardens (250 acres of mature banyan groves), quality restaurants, IIT Madras adjacent, and proximity to the OMR IT corridor.
+Best for business travelers and those seeking quieter accommodations.

-Besant Nagar: A coastal neighborhood with Elliot’s Beach, cafes, and a relaxed atmosphere.
+Besant Nagar: a coastal neighborhood with Elliot’s Beach, the cluster of cafés, and a relaxed atmosphere.
 Popular with young travelers and beach lovers.

 IT Corridor

-Sholinganallur & OMR: The modern tech hub along Old Mahabalipuram Road, featuring IT parks, shopping malls, and contemporary hotels.
-Best for business travelers and those exploring modern Chennai.
+Sholinganallur & OMR: the modern tech hub along Old Mahabalipuram Road, featuring the IT parks (Tidel Park, Mahindra City), shopping malls, and contemporary hotels.
+Best base for business travelers; the metro now connects OMR directly to central Chennai.

 Top Things to Do in Chennai